SetareIzadi/Real-time-temperature-sensor/README.md

 ## How It Works

 The R2 thermistor is an analog temperature sensor that outputs a voltage proportional to temperature:
-- Output: 10mV per degree Celsius
+- **Output**: 10mV per degree Celsius
-- Range: -55°C to 120°C
+- **Range**: -55°C to 120°C

-The Arduino reads the analog voltage and converts it to temperature using:
+The Arduino reads the analog voltage and converts it to temperature using the formula:
 ```
 Temperature (°C) = Voltage (V) × 100
 ```

 ## License

-This project is open source created in our group project
+This project is open source and was created as part of our group project.